 GO TO A SILENT DISCO

-Silent Discos are so much fun and this is how it works: At the entry you’ll get some Bluetooth headphones, on which you can choose your favourite type of music.
+Silent Discos are so much fun in Australia and this is how it works: At the entry you’ll get some Bluetooth headphones, on which you can choose your favourite type of music.
 Put them on and dance to your tunes.
 Once you remove them you’ll see a bunch of people dancing to silence 😉 The coloured light on your headphones also shows you who is listening to the same music.
 Try it out – it’s so much fun!

 VISIT COLLINGWOOD & FITZROY!